DHARPA-Project/lumy/packages/toy-vre/README.md

 **DEPRECATED**

-Playing around with core features of a VRE.
+Playing around with core features of Lumy.

 ## Development